Pear Cardamom Upside-Down Cake

 - Put pears, cut side down, into sugar mixture.

-- Cover and cook on low to medium heat about 15 minutes, checking regularly to avoid burning, until sugar begins to turn brown and caramelize.
+- Cover and cook on low to medium heat for about 15 minutes, checking regularly to avoid burning, until sugar begins to turn brown and caramelize.

 - Meanwhile, with an electric mixer or food processor, beat 2/3 cup butter and 3/4 cup sugar until light and fluffy.